Sumner County, Tennessee: History

 During the American Civil War, most of Tennessee was occupied by Union troops from 1862.
 This led to a breakdown in civil order in many areas.
 The Union commander, Eleazer A. Paine, was based at Gallatin, the county seat.
 He was notoriously cruel and had suspected spies publicly executed without trial in the town square.
 He was eventually replaced because of his mistreatment of the people.

-In 1873 the county was hit hard by the fourth cholera pandemic of the century, which had begun about 1863 in Asia.
+In 1873, the county was hit hard by the fourth cholera pandemic of the century, which had begun about 1863 in Asia.
 It eventually reached North America and was spread by steamboat passengers who traveled throughout the waterways, especially in the South on the Mississippi River and its tributaries.
 An estimated 120 persons died of cholera in Sumner County in 1873, mostly during the summer.
 The disease was spread mainly through contaminated water, due to the lack of sanitation.
 About four-fifths of the county's victims were African Americans.
 Many families, both black and white, lost multiple members.
 In the United States overall, about 50,000 persons died of cholera in the 1870s.

+On April 17 and 27, 2019, eight bodies were discovered at multiple locations in Sumner County.
+The sole survivor, left in critical condition, died in 2022 due to major health problems after the injuries.
+A suspect, identified as Michael Cummins, was arrested for all nine attacks.
+The case was the worst mass murder in Tennessee in 20 years.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 543 sqmi, of which 529 sqmi is land and 14 sqmi (2.5%) is water.

 Sumner County is located in Middle Tennessee on the state's northern border with Kentucky.
 The Cumberland River was important in early trade and transportation for this area, as it flows into the Ohio River to the west.
 That leads to the Mississippi River, and downriver to the major port of New Orleans.
 Sumner County is in the Greater Nashville metropolitan area.

+Unlike most of Tennessee, a sizable part of northern Sumner County is outside of the Sun Belt due to a past error surveying the northern border of Middle and East Tennessee.
+The Sun Belt is defined by the Kinder Institute as being south of 36°30'N latitude, which was intended to be the northern border of Tennessee and is the actual northern border of West Tennessee.